Recipe for Fried New Garden Potatoes

 • Gather the ingredients so that you have everything close at hand.

 • Place in a medium saucepan and cover with water.
 Bring to a boil, and cook covered, with lid slightly ajar for 10-12 minutes until potatoes are starting to get tender.
-Drain completely of water.
+Using a colander, drain completely of water.

 • Allow potatoes to cool slightly.
 Slice in half or quarter, depending on their size.